-The Dallas Metropolitan Small Business Development Center in partnership with the U.S. Small Business Administration and the Dallas County Community College District, offers free and confidential one-on-one counseling for existing and start up businesses in Dallas County.
+The Dallas Metropolitan Small Business Development Center in partnership with the U.S. Small Business Administration and Dallas College, offers free and confidential one-on-one counseling for existing and start up businesses in Dallas County.
 Learn more about our services and necessary steps to schedule an appointment.

 SBA Economic Injury Disaster Loans

 The SBA Economic Injury Disaster Loans (EIDL) for small businesses is live and operational.
 All SBA Business owners should apply online at the Disaster Loan Application Portal at https://covid19relief.sba.gov/#/ .

 SBA COVID DISASTER LOANS

 There are two primary SBA programs underway for small business: the Economic Injury Disaster Loan (EIDL) and the associated Loan Advance; and the Paycheck Protection Plan loan.
 More information on criteria for qualifying businesses is HERE (https://www.sba.gov/page/disaster-loan-applications)

 - The EIDL is a low-cost loan to pay expenses.

 - Term is 30 years.

 - These expenses can be rent, utilities, payroll (employees or contractors), insurance, AP, etc.

 - The SBA is administering this loan directly.